iccugs/Resident_Evil_7_Trainer/README.md

 ## Credits

 This project was built using tutorials and code examples from [GuidedHacking.com](https://guidedhacking.com).
 All credit for the original memory manipulation, process injection, and core trainer functionality goes to the GuidedHacking community and their educational resources.
-This project simply builds upon their foundational work and adapts it for the Resident Evil 7.
+This project simply builds upon their foundational work and adapts it for Resident Evil 7.

 Special thanks to [GuidedHacking.com](https://guidedhacking.com) for their comprehensive game hacking tutorials and code examples.